dojo/docs/dojox/grid/EnhancedGrid.rst

 Run EnhancedGrid with various plugins
 =====================================

-EnhanedGrid can also be run with a flexible combination of various plugins, a typical usage will look like:
+EnhancedGrid can also be run with a flexible combination of various plugins, a typical usage will look like:

 1. Import theme CSS